cscadmin/cscadmin.github.io/README.md

   <span class="showable">You too can speak with confidence!</span>
 </p>

+## !
+Coronavirus Update !

+We have unfortunately had to take the decision to cancel our Spring 2020 programme due to the unfolding Coronavirus situation and latest government advice to avoid public gatherings.
+Take care of yourselves, we looking forward to seeing you for a new season of speaker's club in Autumn 2020.

 ## Welcome !

 Craven Speakers Club is here to help _you_ improve your **speaking & presentation skills**